KlestDedja/directionality/README.md

 #### Option A: Python virtual environment.

-Navigate to the newly created folder with your favourite terminal (Powershell, GitBash, Command Prompt...) and create a Python environment:
+Navigate to the new folder with your favourite terminal (Powershell, GitBash, Command Prompt...) and create a Python environment:
 ```
 cd directionality-demo
 python3.12 -m venv .venv